-- 1. know the origin of the coffee and its related products delivered to LDC to enable traceability.
-The supplier shall be able to track each individual lot or batch supplied to LDC at least back to its direct supplier and country of origin; - 2. establish and ensure a working traceability system, maintain the traceability data for five years and provide the information to LDC upon request; - keep certified coffee physically separate from non-certified coffee, ensuring the segregation of products.
-The physical mixing of certified coffee from two or more different certified sources can occur and shall be documented accordingly, and include origin information.
+- know the origin of the coffee and its related products delivered to LDC to enable traceability.
+The Supplier shall be able to track each individual lot or batch supplied to LDC at least back to its direct supplier and country of origin; - 2. establish and ensure a working traceability system, maintain the traceability data for five years and provide the information to LDC upon request; - 3. keep certified coffee physically separate from non-certified coffee, ensuring the segregation of products.
+The physical mixing of certified coffee from two or more different certified sources can occur if the volumes are certified under the same certification scheme.
+It shall be documented accordingly and include origin information.